-Let me begin with my presentation, at least to give you a brief overview of the livestock economy and what has been going on over the last six months and looking forward.
+Let me begin with my presentation, at least to give you a brief overview of the livestock economy and what has been going on over

 As we enter the second half of 2011, livestock prices are generally higher, supported by strong U.S. agricultural exports and very modest increases in production.
 However, livestock margins remain under pressure as weather events and strong demand have pushed prices for feed and other inputs to record levels.
 Economic growth, especially in less developed countries, and the reduced value of the dollar continue to support global demand and U.S. prices for livestock and dairy products.